qdm12/gluetun/README.md

 ## TODOs

-- Golang binary to setup the container at start, and:
-  - Mix logs of unbound, tinyproxy, shadowsocks and openvpn together somehow
+- Environment variables
+    - DNS over TLS providers
+    - DNS private addresses
+    - Unbound log level and verbosity
+- Port forwarding
+- Periodic healthcheck checking for network leaks etc.
-  - support other VPN providers
+- Support other VPN providers
-  - Use google's nftables to manage firewall in Go
-- Maybe use `--inactive 3600 --ping 10 --ping-exit 60` as default behavior
-- Try without tun
+- Periodic update of malicious block lists with Unbound restart
+- Colors, emojis and announcements in entrypoint or periodically
+- Switch to iptables-go instead of using the shell iptables

 ## License